 Federal Enterprise Architecture Framework (FEAF)

-Because technology is advancing so quickly, many companies are left with a mix of different systems, applications, and software, finding themselves in somewhat of a technological mess.
+Since technology is advancing so rapidly, many firms are left with a patchwork of systems, applications, and software, which has resulted in a technological mess.

-The SilverLogic is an award-winning custom software engineering company and solution architect based in Boca Raton.
+The SilverLogic is an award-winning custom software engineering company and solutions architect based in Boca Raton, Florida.
 Our team leverages cutting-edge technologies and tools to develop custom solutions that save businesses time and money and turn costly business problems or bottlenecks, into streamlined profitable solutions.

 Since 2012, we have transformed clients’ ideas and the vision of their ideal business into reality by enhancing client experience or reducing operating costs, resulting in their investment paying for itself.
-Whether it’s customizing out-of-the-box software, supporting start-ups, or developing custom solutions, we work collaboratively with clients from start to finish so users, staff, and / or customers get the experience they need to influence delivering results your business deserves.
+Whether it's customizing out-of-the-box software, supporting startups, or developing custom solutions, we work collaboratively with clients from start to finish to ensure users, staff, and/or customers get the experience they need to play a key role in delivering results for your business.